odeum/odeum-code/docs/Guidelines.md

 - Use dropdown menues and checkboxes to select type and default values and innerworkings

 ## 6.5.
 GeoCloud2 (GC2) porting
-- Support Mapcentia in porting GC2 to ODEUM CodeJS
+- Support Mapcentia in porting GC2 to ODEUM Code

 ## 6.6.
 ODEUM NPM package examples
 - Demo of creating and managing a React component as an NPM module + Travis CI deployment